7 craft villages to visit around Hue city

 Sinh Folk Painting Village

 If agriculture is its first activity, the Sinh village is known throughout the country for the making of folk paintings.
-As well as the colorful Dong Ho and Hang Trong paintings that make the reputation of northern villages, those of Sinh are appreciated by a remarkable know-how dedicated to the folk culture.
+As well as the colorful Dong Ho and Hang Trong paintings that make the reputation of northern villages, those of the Sinh are appreciated by a remarkable know-how dedicated to the folk culture.
 The craftsmen draw their inspiration from customary practices and especially the spiritual life, a particularly sacred world of the Hue peoples.

 Villages of conical hats